Icon Nutrition Outline Food

 6. Grain-Free Chicken Jerky Strips

-Note: The recipes below do not include serving size because portion sizes will vary depending on breed, weight, activity level, age, and the health of your dog.
-A recommendation is to feed your dog a comparable amount of ounces/cups to what you would usually feed in kibble BUT check with your vet to be certain.
+Note: The recipes below do not include serving size because portion sizes will vary depending on breed, weight, activity level, age, and your dog’s health.
+A recommendation is to feed your dog a comparable amount of ounces/cups to what you would usually feed in kibble, but check with your vet to be certain.

 CBD-Infused Dog Treats